Babcock Wilcox Asbestos Products put Employees at Risk of Developing Mesothelioma

 Babcock & Wilcox first faced asbestos-related personal injury claims in the 1980s.
 While the company did not manufacture asbestos products, many of its boilers were constructed with asbestos materials.
 As a result, workers who built or maintained asbestos-containing boilers began to develop respiratory illnesses such as lung cancer and mesothelioma.
 B&W settled tens of thousands of asbestos claims by 2000, costing the company nearly $1.6 billion.

-Over several decades of asbestos lawsuits against Babcock & Wilcox, courts awarded numerous judgments in favor of plaintiffs harmed or killed by the company’s products.
+Over several decades of asbestos lawsuits, courts awarded numerous judgments in favor of plaintiffs harmed or killed by the company’s products.
 The company has been named as a defendant in countless asbestos cases involving veterans of the Navy and other industries.

 If you or a loved one suffered an asbestos-related illness after working at Babcock & Wilcox, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding Babcock Wilcox Asbestos settlements.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding asbestos exposure settlements.